microsoft/MAPIStubLibrary/docs/FAQ.md

 ## I use a compiler other than Visual Studio, or a different version of Visual Studio than one of the provided projects.
 What can I do?

 You should still be able to use the provided source.
 You'll just have to build your own project or directly include the source in your existing project.
-Feel free to share your experiences in the [Discussions](https://github.com/stephenegriffin/MAPIStubLibrary/discussions).
+Feel free to share your experiences in the [Discussions](https://github.com/microsoft/MAPIStubLibrary/discussions).

 ## I don't like the way the library does X. Can I change it?

 Of course.
 Do whatever you like to the code.
-If you find bugs you wish to report, please visit the [Issues](https://github.com/stephenegriffin/MAPIStubLibrary/issues) page.
+If you find bugs you wish to report, please visit the [Issues](https://github.com/microsoft/MAPIStubLibrary/issues) page.

 ## The MAPI Stub Library doesn't export the function X. Can I add it?

 Yes.
-There are plenty of examples in MapiStubLibrary.cpp of how to export a function.
+There are plenty of examples in [`MapiStubLibrary.cpp`](../library/mapiStubLibrary.cpp) of how to export a function.
 If the function is one we've documented, please file a "Missing Export" bug under Issues so we can consider adding it for everyone.

 ## The MAPI Stub Library exports the function X incorrectly.
 Can I fix it?

 Yes.
-You can correct the export in MapiStubLibrary.cpp.
+You can correct the export in [`MapiStubLibrary.cpp`](../library/mapiStubLibrary.cpp).
 Please also file an "Incorrect Export" bug under Issues so we can consider fixing it for everyone.